mrJean1/PyGeodesy/README.rst

 =====

-The tests have been run with Python 3.9.5 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, numpy_ 1.19.2 and scipy_ 1.5.2)
+The tests have been run with Python 3.9.5 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, GeodSolve_ 1.51, numpy_ 1.19.2
-and macOS\' Python 2.7.16 (with numpy_ 1.16.6), all on macOS 11.4
+and scipy_ 1.5.2) and macOS\' Python 2.7.16 (with GeodSolve_ 1.51 and
-(10.16) Big Sur and in 64-bit (and Intel) only.
+numpy_ 1.16.6), all on macOS 11.4 (10.16) Big Sur and in 64-bit (and
+Intel) only.
 The tests are run with and without ``lazy import`` for Python 3 and with ``-W always`` and environment variable ``PYGEODESY_WARNINGS=on`` for all Python versions.
-The results of those tests are included in the distribution files.
+The results of only those tests are included in the distribution files.

-Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.5 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, numpy_
+Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.5 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50,
-1.19.2 and scipy_ 1.5.2) and macOS\' Python 2.7.16 (with numpy_ 1.16.6).
+GeodSolve_ 1.51, numpy_ 1.19.2 and scipy_ 1.5.2) and macOS\' Python
-The complete coverage report in HTML and a PDF summary are included in the distribution files.
+2.7.16 (with GeodSolve_ 1.51 and numpy_ 1.16.6).
+The complete coverage
+report in HTML and a PDF summary are included in the distribution files.

 The tests also ran with Python 3.8.0, 3.7.1, 3.6.7, 2.7.15 and PyPy_
 7.1.1 (Python 3.6.1 and 2.7.13) (and geographiclib_ 1.50 or 1.49) on